Integrating quantum groups over surfaces: Introduction

 \section{Introduction}

-This paper is concerned with interactions between braided tensor categories and topological field theory.
-One well-studied source of such interactions is provided by the identification of modular tensor categories (braided categories with strong finiteness properties and structures) with the values of extended (3,2,1)-dimensional topological field theories on the circle, via the Witten-Reshetikhin-Turaev (WRT) construction originating in Chern-Simons theory.
-If one only asks for invariants of 1 and 2-manifolds, the finiteness conditions can be greatly relaxed and are satisfied by arbitrary ribbon categories.

-Our interest is in a different interaction, tying braided tensor categories to {\em four-}dimensional topological field theories such as the topologically twisted ${\mathcal N}=4$ super-Yang Mills theory used by Kapustin and Witten to study the geometric Langlands correspondence.
-In this story braided tensor categories appear as the value of an extended field theory on a point.
-More precisely, we consider the Morita theory of braided tensor categories, with appropriate bimodules as morphisms, rather than the usual tensor functors.
-The Cobordism Hypothesis~\cite{Lurie} then allows us to build up towards a four-dimensional field theory, to an extent determined by finiteness properties enjoyed by the input.

-One example of such a four-dimensional theory is the four-dimensional anomaly theory for Chern-Simons theory.
-The 4d anomaly theory for WRT theory was first introduced by Crane-Yetter and Kauffman~\cite{Crane1997} (and hence will be here-after abbreviated CYK), pre-dating many of the modern tools for constructing, classifying and computing TFT's.
-A modern treatment of CYK theory appears in recent work of Freed and Telemann, who show that an arbitrary modular tensor category $\cM$ defines a fully extended 4-dimensional topological field theory valued in the Morita 4-category of braided tensor categories.
-In fact the theory is {\em invertible}, in particular producing nonzero numbers for 4-manifolds and one-dimensional vector spaces for 3-manifolds.

-We will be interested instead in more complicated braided tensor categories, in particular the ribbon category $\cA=\Rep U_q\mf{g}$ of representations of the quantum group (which has the famed modular tensor category as a semi simple sub quotient when $q$ is a root of unity).
-It is widely expected that under mild conditions ribbon categories define (3+1)-dimensional TFTs, i.e., they attach well defined vector spaces to 3-manifolds.
-However, it is easy to see that such $\cA$ cannot define fully four-dimensional theories in general, for example the vector spaces it can be shown to attach to certain 3-manifolds are infinite dimensional.
-See Section~\ref{sec:future} for further discussion.

-In this paper we will explicitly construct and study the two dimensional part of the topological field theories $\cZ_\cA$ attached to braided tensor categories using factorization homology.
-In the case of $\Rep U_q\mf{g}$, we obtain categories which we call \emph{quantum character varieties} quantizing moduli spaces of local systems on surfaces (with arbitrary decorations) and providing a unifying perspective on various constructions in quantum group theory.
-This field theory is a natural setting for a Betti form of the geometric Langlands correspondence \`a la Kapustin-Witten, and carries many rich structures which we plan to explore in future papers.
+In this paper we develop factorization homology valued in braided tensor categories and apply it to explicitly construct and compute category-valued invariants of topological surfaces.
+The most important example for us is the braided tensor category $\Repq G$ of integrable representations for the quantum group associated to the reductive group $G$: from these we obtain categories which we call \emph{quantum character varieties}.
+These quantize moduli spaces of local systems on surfaces and provide a unifying perspective on various constructions in quantum group theory.
+Quantum character varieties form the $2-$dimensional part of a topological field theory which is a model for the Kapustin-Witten theory~\cite{Kapustin2007} (GL-twisted 4-dimensional ${\mathcal N}=4$ super Yang-Mills theory), and provide the spectral side of the quantum Betti geometric Langlands conjecture~\cite{Ben-Zvi2016a}.
+These connections (which are discussed further in Sections~\ref{TFT section} and~\ref{Betti section}) suggest many rich structures for quantum character varieties, some of which we discuss in this paper, and many which we plan to explore in future papers.